 The R303 contains a zero recovery time multivibrator and complementary output buffers.
 Its unusual characteristics include the ability to respond to inputs even while in the ONE state, so that successive inputs above a preset frequency can postpone the return to ZERO indefinitely.
 This characteristic can be used, for example, to detect gaps in an otherwise continuous pulse train, or to determine whether an input pulse rate is above or below a preset frequency threshold.
-If the delay setting of this module exceeds the time it takes +10 and -15 to reach 90% of their final valves on power turn-on, this module will initially go to the ONE state.
-The above conditions allow the R303 to be used for system initialization on power turn-on.
+The module can also be used to establish initial conditions after system power is interrupted, since it always goes to the ONE state when the power is first applied.

-Delay is 3.5 microseconds to 0.7 second.
+Delay is 3.5 microseconds to 0.9 second.
 Jitter is less than 1.4% peak-to-peak.
 Precision: Delay time will change less than 2% for a change of 20% in supply voltage.